artainmo/gomoku/README.md

 Gomoku game website.
 Using min-max AI algorithm to simulate a dominant gomoku player.

-I will create a static webpage as GUI so it can be deployed using github-pages also I will use python as it is more convenient for algorithm/AI projects.<br>
+I will create a static webpage as GUI so it can be deployed using github-pages.
+Also I will use python as it is more convenient for algorithm/AI projects.<br>
-As web framework I will use python flask over python django as python flask allows what I need and is faster to setup.
+As web framework I will use python flask over python django as python flask is sufficient for what I need and is faster to setup.

 ## Use
 ...

 ## Preliminary Notions
 ### Gomoku

 ### Min-max algorithm